mantidproject/mantid/docs/source/tutorials/python_in_mantid/algorithms_and_workspaces/06_alg_help.rst

 Algorithm Help
 ==============

-Each of the algorithm functions has help that can be generated using the Python `help()` command.
+Each of the algorithm functions has help documentation, which can be accessed using the Python `help()` command.

-To show the details of a particular algorithm use the help command with the algorithm name as an argument.
+To show the purpose of a particular algorithm and examine the expected inputs, we may use the help command with the algorithm name as an argument.

 For example